-Acorn squash is a popular side dish this time of year and is usually served with lots of butter and maple syrup.
-It’s absolutely delicious prepared that way, but I also love stuffing it with a savory filling and serving it as the main event.
+Acorn squash is a popular fall side dish.
+It’s usually served with lots of butter and maple syrup and while absolutely delicious prepared that way, I also love stuffing it with a savory filling and serving it as the main event.

 And it’s SO GOOD.

 Most people expect acorn squash to be sweet since they’re so used to pairing it with syrup, but it really isn’t a super sweet squash at all.
 To me, it tastes a lot like butternut squash, but with a deeper, more intense flavor.
 I love pairing acorn squash with unexpected flavors like a honey-chipotle glaze or creamy risotto.

 For this comforting dinner recipe, I stuffed them with Italian sausage and spinach.
 Then I added caramelized onions and diced apples to add a little bit of that sweetness people expect.

 How to make Instant Pot acorn squash